HVML/HVML-Docs/zh/hvml-spec-v1.0-zh.md

 - Anything else
   - Append the current input character to the current literal string node.

+__NOTE__
+The template raw data states of HVML are similar to script data states of HTML (<https://html.spec.whatwg.org/#script-data-state>).
+However, we do not handle the comments in the script data.
+So there is no template data escape start state and the subsequent states.

 ##### 3.2.5.5) Template JSONEE data state

 Consume the next input character:

 - U+003C LESS-THAN SIGN (<)
+  - Set the return state to the [template JSONEE data state].
-  - Switch to the template data less-than sign state.
+  - Switch to the [template data less-than sign state].
 - U+0000 NULL
   - This is an unexpected-null-character parse error.
 Emit a U+FFFD REPLACEMENT CHARACTER character token.
 - EOF
   - Emit an end-of-file token.
 - U+005C BACKSLASH (\\)
-  - Set the return state to the template JSONEE data state.
+  - Set the return state to the [template JSONEE data state].
-  - Switch to JSONEE escape state.
+  - Switch to [JSONEE escape state].
 - U+007B LEFT CURLY BRACKET ({)
-  - If the bottommost two characters on the JSONEE nesting stack are all U+007B LEFT CURLY BRACKET ({), this is a bad-jsonee parse error; Stop parsing.
+  - If the bottommost two characters on the JSONEE nesting stack are both U+007B LEFT CURLY BRACKET ({), this is a bad-jsonee parse error; Stop parsing.
   - Push the current input character onto the JSONEE nesting stack.
 - U+0024 DOLLAR SIGN ($)
-  - Create a new JOSNEE get-variable function node, set this node as the current function node.
+  - Create a new JOSNEE `get-variable` function node, set this node as the current function node.
-  - Set the return state to the template JSONEE data state.
+  - Set the return state to the [template JSONEE data state].
   - Set the temporary buffer to the empty string.
-  - Reconsume in JSONEE variable state.
+  - Reconsume in [JSONEE variable state].
 - Anything else
   - If the JSONEE nesting stack is not empty, this is a bad-jsonee parse error; Stop parsing.
   - Otherwise, append the current input character to the current literal string node.

 __NOTE__
-The template data states of HVML are similar to script data states of HTML (<https://html.spec.whatwg.org/#script-data-state>).
-However, we do not handle the comments in the script data.
-So there is no template data escape start state and subsequent states.
+The current literal string node should be reset as an empty string before switching to this state.

 ##### 3.2.5.6) JSONEE escape state